erbafdavid/StabFem/README.md

 An example in axisymmetric coordinates : flow around a disk within a pipe.
 This directory contains a demonstrator of the software which performs the stability analysis, displays the spectrum, allows to click on eigenvalues to plot the corresponding eigenmodes, computes instability branches (eigenvalue as function of Re), and performs the weakly nonlinear analysis of the leading instability (steady, non-axisymmetric).

+- LiquidBridge :

+An example with a free surface : computation of the equilibrium shape of a liquid bridge and of the oscillation modes of this bridge (in the inviscid, potential case).

+(see Chireux et al., Phys.
+Fluids 2015 for details on this case)

+(NB This case is operational but the way the curvature is computed is not optimal and should be improved...)

+- POROUS_ROTATING_DISK

+Flow over/across a porous disk.
+Work in progress.

+- SQUARE_CONFINED

+flow in a pipe with a square object.
+Work in progress.

 - Example_Lshape :

 A simple example to demonstrate the matlab/FreeFem exchange data format for a simple problem

+### Test-cases currently not operational :

+The next cases may not be operational with the present version and need to be updated to run with the latest version of StabFem.

-- SPHERE_WORK
+- SPHERE_WORK :

 (under development ; may not work)

-- BIRDCALL
+- BIRDCALL :

 (under work ; may not work due to recent changes in the nomenclature.
 If interested, get branch "Version2.0" instead of branch "Master").

-## Planned developments.

-In near future we plan to incorporate the following cases :

-### CYLINDER_VIV
+- CYLINDER_VIV :
 Study of the vortex-induced vibrations around a spring-mounted cylinder.

-###  STRAINED_BUBBLE
+- STRAINED_BUBBLE :

-equilibrium shape and oscillation modes of a bubble within a uniaxial straining flow.
+Equilibrium shape and oscillation modes of a bubble within a uniaxial straining flow.

-At longer term, a translation of the Software in python is under reflection.